GreptimeTeam/docs/docs/en/v0.4/faq-and-others/faq.md

 ## Can <https://n9e.github.io/> now be directly integrated with GreptimeDB?
 How is its compatibility?

 Theoretically GreptimeDB could replace VictoriaMetrics now since that most protocols are supported, but we hasn't actually tested yet.

+## Should I use the command "drop database" to delete a database?

+Yes, that is the intended command.
+However, "drop database" has not been implemented in version 0.4.
+It is expected to be included in the next minor iterative update.
+Currently, there is an associated pull request (PR) under review for this feature.
+As a result, there is no direct way to delete a database at the moment.
+You may consider creating a new database for testing purposes.
+If you're working with test data, you also have the option to clear it by deleting the data directory.